paleotronic/dskalyzer/README.md

 Run without flags for interactive shell (currently supports most common disk management tasks).
 Run with the -h or -help flag for list of flags (for advanced searching and comparison features).
 More documentation coming soon!

+THIS IS ALPHA SOFTWARE.
+PLEASE ENSURE YOU HAVE A BACKUP OF ALL DISKS YOU SCAN / MODIFY WITH DSKALYZER!

 http://octalyzer.com/dskalyzer